 The Board only reviews disputes between consumers and business operators that are established in Sweden.

-Konsument Europa offers assistance to local consumers who have disputes with retailers in other EU Member States and to other EU citizens who have disputes with Swedish retailers.
-Konsument Europa is a part of the Swedish Consumer Agency (Konsumentverket) and a member of the European Consumer Centre Network.
+ECC Sweden offers assistance to local consumers who have disputes with retailers in other EU Member States and to other EU citizens who have disputes with Swedish retailers.
+ECC Sweden is a part of the Swedish Consumer Agency's (Konsumentverket) information service Hallå Konsument (Hello consumer) and a member of the European Consumer Centre Network.